Nolan Bushnell: PlayNet/Aristo

 After a failed bid to purchase Atari Games in 1996, the company which carried on Atari's arcade legacy, Nolan Bushnell became senior consultant to the small game developer Aristo International after it bought Borta, Inc., where he was chairman.
 Aristo's CEO and chairman was Mouli Cohen.
 In association with Aristo, Bushnell spearheaded TeamNet, a line of multiplayer-only arcade machines targeted towards adults, which allowed teams of up to four players to compete either locally or remotely via internet.
-Aristo was later renamed PlayNet.
+Aristo was later renamed PlayNet, which was developing two main products for the hospitality market: a coin-operated "Bar Top" touchscreen game machine that was Internet enabled; the other was an online jukebox, that had thousands of songs onboard but was also connected to a master library of song licensed from major record labels.
 Borta Inc. Developed video games that included versions of Urban Strike and Jungle Strike along with online Sports Games.
 Aristo developed two main products: a touchscreen interface bar-top/arcade system that would also provide internet access, phone calls, and online networked tournaments; and a digital jukebox, capable of storing thousands of songs and downloading new releases.
 By late 1997 the company was facing financial troubles and was planning to withdraw the units it had released in the field and relaunch the line with improvements to the credit card swipe system and internet connections.
 The company died shortly before the dot-com bubble burst with its prototype machines still in development in 1997.